Our easy guide will help you avoid any pitfalls.

 Ultimately, if you are thinking of taking a new lease of business premises, you may want to budget for having to pay a rent deposit as this is a far better alternative than a personal guarantee which could run for the duration of the lease.

-Should you have any further queries or require assistance, please do not hesitate to contact Amrita who will be happy to help.
+Should you have any further queries or require assistance, please contact our Commercial Property Team who will be happy to help.